Find Yourself in the Middle of Nowhere

 Over the years, many things have changed at Deer Hill, but not the important things.
 Beverly and I are still very involved in the running of Deer Hill, ensuring that the values at the heart of Deer Hill – honesty, depth, courage, diversity, “heartfulness”, excellence, service – are upheld in everything we do.
 Beverly still tends the “home fires”, overseeing the grounds and facilities at Basecamp, and manages the creation of our delicious menus.
 I still get out on our trips, sit in Circle with students, lead sweat lodge ceremonies, and guide our staff training; where new and old staff alike come together to honor and further the “Deer Hill Way.”

 Of course, we’ve gotten bigger, but not too big.
 Whereas other companies have chosen to offer more and more programs in more and more locations, we’ve stayed true to our original mission, getting to know our programming areas in incredible depth – nobody knows the Southwest like Deer Hill – developing a skilled and loyal staff that is second-to-none, and forging deep and lasting friendships with our Native American service hosts.
 We still maintain our family home at Basecamp, just like we did in the old days.
 Staying small, we are proud that Deer Hill has remained a family, a family we’d love you to join.

-Doug Capelin, Founder and Director
+Doug Capelin, Founder